Platform.sh expects you to use a CNAME for all DNS records. However, that is problematic with some DNS registrars.

 A record.
 As these are non-standard their behavior (and quality) can vary, and not all DNS registrars offer such a feature.

 If you want your site to be accessible with

 https://www.example.com this is the best way to do so.
 Examples of such workaround records include:

 - CNAME Flattening at CloudFlare

-- ANAME at easyDNS, DNS Made Easy, Name.com or DNS Made Easy
+- ANAME at easyDNS, DNS Made Easy, or Name.com

 Platform.sh recommends ensuring that your DNS Provider supports dynamic apex domains before registering your domain name with them.
 If you are using a DNS Provider that does not support dynamic apex domains then you will be unable to use

 example.com with Platform.sh, and will need to use only